nolar/kopf/examples/05-handlers/README.md

 Multiple handlers can be registered for the same event.
 They are executed in the order of registration.

-Beside the stardard create-update-delete events, a per-field diff can be registered.
+Besides the standard create-update-delete events, a per-field diff can be registered.
 It is called only in case of the specified field changes, with `old` & `new` set to that field's values.